MooersLab/MooersLab/README.md

 ## Introduction
 This site contains the public repositories of the Dr. Blaine Mooers Lab, Department of Biochemistry and Physiology, College of Medicine, University of Oklahoma Health Sciences, Oklahoma City, Oklahoma, USA.
-My lab determines the structures of biomolecular molecules and their complexes with drugs, mainly using [X-ray crystallography](https://en.wikipedia.org/wiki/X-ray_crystallography#Biological_macromolecular_crystallography) and sometimes [small angle X-ray scattering](https://en.wikipedia.org/wiki/Small-angle_X-ray_scattering), a method that does not require crystals.
+My lab determines the structures of biomolecular molecules and their complexes with drugs, mainly using [X-ray crystallography](https://en.wikipedia.org/wiki/X-ray_crystallography#Biological_macromolecular_crystallography) and sometimes small-angle[ X-ray scattering](https://en.wikipedia.org/wiki/Small-angle_X-ray_scattering)](https://en.wikipedia.org/wiki/Small-angle_X-ray_scattering), a method that does not require crystals.
 We grow crystals using advanced experimental design methods and collect X-ray diffraction data in-house and frequently at the [Stanford Synchrotron Radiation LightSource](https://www-ssrl.slac.stanford.edu/content/) and sometimes at the four other significant light sources in the US.
 We also do structure-based drug design using supercomputers.

 We are not computer scientists; we leave the heavy-duty coding to the professionals.
 However, we write code occasionally to help advance our science and the science of others.
 We have developed software tools to ease the writing of PyMOL scripts to make molecular images.
 These tools are available for the top 19 text editors and the Jupyter, Colab, and R Markdown notebooks.
 These text editors can make your work lighter and have many wonderful features, but Emacs is our favorite because it is the most customizable text editor, thanks to Emacs Lisp.
 However, we caution that one must take a disciplined approach to Emacs because it is a tinker's paradise.

-We often use Overleaf to write manuscripts, grant applications, slideshows, posters, and lab notebooks in LaTeX.
+We often use the web service Overleaf to write manuscripts, grant applications, slideshows, posters, and lab notebooks in LaTeX.
 All the alternative Markup languages are too inflexible for our needs.
 We spent five years trying the alternatives.
-This was before Overleaf, which made working with LaTeX so much easier.
+This was before I became aware of Overleaf, which made working with LaTeX so much easier.
 Some of our LaTeX templates are in repos found here (see the section on LaTeX below).

+Overleaf is a great way to get started with LaTeX.
+However, Emacs provides access to more powerful editing features.
+You can use GhostText to send a page from Overleaf to Emacs for editing.
+Nonetheless, Overleaf is great for collaborative writing, and you can use the Voice In plugin for Google Chrome to dictate prose in Overleaf when using Chrome.

 We are also fans of Jupyter Notebooks.
 Something inexplicable about Jupyter Notebooks makes coding in them fun.